SergeyIvanov87/TTL/README.md

       LocklessWriter - concurrent file writer (based on std::atomic)

 # EventFramework
   Simple template-extendable event driven framework, the main advantage of which are absent of **virtual** call and **dynamic_cast**; with flexible event configuration.
+  Let's make an event consumer and subscribe it on specific types(and values) from event storage.
   Look at the following example:

+  **The First Step**: declare your subscriber class

     //Event Subscriber class
     struct EventSubscriber :
-        public IControllable<EventSubscriber, MouseEvent, KeyboardEvent, TestEvent /*AnotherEvent*/>
+        public IEventConsumer<EventSubscriber, MouseEvent, KeyboardEvent, TestEvent /*AnotherEvent*/>
     {
         //Specific processing event methods, based on event type urc::ResultDescription processSpecificEvent(const MouseEvent &event, MouseEventCMD type) { /*TODO*/ }